wtfutil/wtf/README.md

 A personal terminal-based dashboard utility, designed for displaying infrequently-needed, but very important, daily data.

-### Twitter

-Follow [on Twitter](https://twitter.com/wtfutil) for news and latest updates.
+## Communications

 ### Slack

-If you’re a member of the Gophers Slack community (https://invite.slack.golangbridge.org) there’s now a WTFUtil channel you should join for all your WTF questions, dev conversations, etc.
+If you’re a member of the Gophers Slack community (https://invite.slack.golangbridge.org) there’s a WTFUtil channel you should join for all your WTF questions, development conversations, etc.

 Find #wtfutil on https://gophers.slack.com/ and join us.

+### Twitter

+Also, follow [on Twitter](https://twitter.com/wtfutil) for news and latest updates.

 ## Screenshot